tilemill-project/tilemill/_posts/docs/tutorials/0203-03-02-advanced-map-design.md

 For our tornado map, we have decided to display the total number of tornadoes inside the state-level dots.
 To do this we need to add a just a few lines to the layer's carto:
   ![](/tilemill/assets/pages/label-styling-1.png)

 1. `::label`
 This creates a new **symbolizer** for your layer.
 The name 'label' here is arbitrary, you can call it whatever you like.
+The position of the symbolizer in Carto determines the order of the its rendering.
+The first code in a Carto layer is rendered first on the map and will be **below** anything that is rendered after it.
+Therefore, if you need a layer feature to be on **top**, like we do with the labels, it must come last in the code.
 2. `text-name`
 This denotes the **field** whose text will be displayed.
 3. `text-face-name`